► New Seat Tarraco SUV review

 Perhaps Dieselgate-related cost-cutting has stymied the design team’s creativity but minus the grille and lighting graphics, the Seat and its cousins could be alternative design proposals for the same car.
 Shame.

-More significant than claims of visual athleticism is that the Tarraco is said to be a styling bridge between the rest of Seat’s current line-up and the all-new Leon set to debut in the 2019 Geneva motor show.
+More significant than claims of visual athleticism is that the Tarraco is said to be a styling bridge between the rest of Seat’s current line-up and the all-new Leon.

 Of particular note is the more imposing, vertically-set grille garnished with a thick chrome frame, flanked by smaller-than-usual headlamps featuring a revamped LED lighting signature.
 In fact, all of the Tarraco’s lighting is courtesy of LEDs, aside from that red bar linking the tail lamps – it’s nothing more than a unilluminated decorative fillet.

 Are you going to pretend the connectivity features are sporty?

 No. No, we’re not.